uwcms/UWVV/Ntuplizer/README.md

 Some useful functions for copying and combining cms.PSets can be found in `Utilities/python/helpers.py`.

+### Function library

+For quantities that require a more involved calculation or other information about the event, functions are defined in `Ntuplizer/interface/FunctionLibrary.h`.
+These functions are stored as `std::function`s of the right signature, in maps specific to the object type and branch type.
+These functions take as arguments an `edm::Ptr` to the object, a reference to a `uwvv::EventInfo` object, which has access to a number of useful collections and quantities in the event, and an optional string defined in the branch string.
+I'd try to give more details about how to write the functions, but if you need to do anything with them, it's probably easier to just look at the code.

 ### Trigger branches

 Trigger branches are defined separately, by the `triggers` parameter, which should be a cms.PSet containing